-Our lab studies how emotions help (and hurt) us in everyday life by examining the ways in which emotions influence social interactions, decision making, memory, prospection, and goal-directed behavior.
-We ask questions about the linkage between emotion and these processes in healthy people and in people with different psychological disorders, including schizophrenia and depression.
-We also study how different contextual factors influence feelings and the perception of emotion in others, as well as how emotion shapes our perceptions of social contexts.
+Our lab studies how emotions help (and hurt) us in everyday life by examining the ways in which emotions influence social interactions, decision making, memory, prospection, and motivation.
+We ask questions about the linkage between emotion and these processes in healthy people and in people with different psychological disorders, including schizophrenia.
+We also study emotion and cognition change across the lifespan, as well as how emotion shapes our perceptions of social contexts.
 We use behavioral, self-report, psychophysiological, and brain imaging methods in our research.

 Ann Kring directs the ESI Lab.
-We are located in Tolman Hall in the Department of Psychology at the University of California, Berkeley (see campus map).
-In 2018, we move to a brand new building – stay tuned!
+We are located in the Berkeley Way West building in the Department of Psychology at the University of California, Berkeley (see campus map).

 Note to Prospective Graduate Students: Ann is no longer mentoring new graduate students.